FitHanuSpecialSubject/GA-Application-Java/documents/game-theory-implement.md

 ```

 ## Conflict

-The `Conflict` class represents a competitive situation between two players and their chosen strategies.
+The `Conflict` class represents a **constraint**, ensuring that two players do **not choose a specific pair of strategies in the same round**.
+It is not necessarily due to competition.

 ### Attributes:
 - `leftPlayer`: ID of the first player.
 - `rightPlayer`: ID of the second player.
-- `leftPlayerStrategy`: Strategy chosen by the first player.
+- `leftPlayerStrategy`: Strategy index restricted for the first player.
-- `rightPlayerStrategy`: Strategy chosen by the second player.
+- `rightPlayerStrategy`: Strategy index restricted for the second player.

 ### Functionality:
-- The class stores information about two competing players and their respective strategies.
+- Prevents both players from selecting the specified strategies in the same round.
+- The game evaluation checks all conflicts, and if any are violated, a penalty is applied to the solution’s fitness.
-- It provides a `toString()` method to format conflict details in a readable format.
+- Provides a `toString()` method to display readable conflict descriptions.

 ### Example:

 ```java
 Conflict conflict = new Conflict(0, 1, 2, 3);
 System.out.println(conflict.toString());